 An immigrant is not the same as an ex-pat.
 An immigrant usually goes overseas to become a citizen of their new country.
 They have no plans to return to their old country and usually give up the passport and citizenship of their own country to gain citizenship in the new government.

-This is very different from an ex-pat, where an ex-pat is usually somebody living in another country for a certain period.
+This differs from an ex-pat, where an ex-pat usually lives in another country for a certain period.
 An immigrant is a person who has plans to stay in the country for the rest of their life without any intention ever to move back to their home country.

 Once a person has immigrated to their new country and becomes a citizen of that new country, they will be considered a local citizen.
-This is very different from an ex-pat who is only temporarily in a new country and is regarded as a foreign hire.
+This differs from an ex-pat who is only temporarily in a new country and is regarded as a foreign hire.

 This is the main reason why somebody who is temporarily living and working overseas will call themselves an ex-pat and not an immigrant.